nayr31/TTRPG-Stuff/10 🧙 Player Campaigns/🌑 Lancer in the Dark/Sessions/Session 01.md

 distress signal coming from an abandoned research station

 Seraphim is the ship
-ASH (cogant mind? ship - AI not NHP) known Juno's character, [[Lotus]] for a bit
+ASH Rose (cogant mind? ship - AI not NHP) known Juno's character, [[Lotus]] for a bit
+(grew up there, knowing ash rose)

 everyone is waiting around, on their way towards the distress beacon with their wing (introductions)